 - 1. The contribution this proposal will make toward the achievement of Institutional Goals and/or Institutional Objectives; - 2.
-An outcome based on the measurement of student learning outcomes, student services outcomes or administrative services outcomes; - 3.
-Institutional Achievement Standards - 4.
-Institutional Effectiveness Standards - 5.
-Data in the Institutional Program Planning and Review; - 6.
-List of recommended priorities from each Cluster; and - 7.
-Health or safety concerns.
+An outcome based on the measurement of student learning outcomes, student services outcomes, or administrative services outcomes; - 3.
+Institutional achievement outcomes; - 4.
+Institutional learning outcomes; - 5.
+Institutional effectiveness outcomes; - 6.
+List of recommended priorities from each cluster; and - 7.
+Health/safety concerns or regulatory issues.

-The rubric is assessed as part of the process for assessing planning and decisionmaking/participatory governance.
-Revisions may be consider annually based on new regulatory requirements.
+The rubric is assessed as part of the process for assessing planning and decision-making / participatory governance.
+Revisions may be considered annually based on new regulatory requirements.